-Use jdbc:h2:mem:jboss-javaee6-webapp as the JDBC URL (this is defined in src/main/webapp/WEB-INF/jboss-j sa as the username and sa as the password.
+Use jdbc:h2:mem:ticket-monster as the JDBC URL (this is defined in src/main/webapp/WEB-INF/ticket-monste sa as the username and sa as the password.

 Click Connect

 You will see both the EVENT table, the VENUE table and the MEMBER tables have been added to the H2 schema.